sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 2. Click the **Document types** tab.
 Create a new document type, then click the type you created to edit it.
 3. In the document type's **Reference documents** tab, upload your own example PDF.
 4. In the document type's **Configurations** tab, create a new test configuration, and click the configuration you created to edit it.
-5. Write prompts to extract data using what you learned in previous steps.
+5. Write prompts in the configuration editor to extract data using what you learned in previous steps.

 ## Next